 Taking action to enable all children and young people to have the best outcomes

-Childminders who work with us care just as deeply about encouraging children to be independent, and developing these skills through open-ended play.
+Childminders care just as deeply about encouraging children to be independent, and developing these skills through open-ended play.
 They also support children by being reliable, warm and welcoming grown-ups.
-We take a ‘child centred approach’, where the wellbeing of the child is at the heart of everything we do.
-We want children to have the chance to play, explore, and challenge themselves in a safe and stimulating environment.
+They can take a ‘child centred approach’, where the wellbeing of the child is at the heart of everything we do.
+For children to have the chance to play, explore, and challenge themselves in a safe and stimulating environment.